WHO WE ARE

 Praised by the New York Times for its “conviction, authority, and finesse,” the Chicago-based Fifth House Ensemble harnesses the collaborative spirit of chamber music to reach beyond the traditionally-perceived limits of classical music.
 The ensemble’s artistic, educational, and civic programs engage theater groups, video game designers, corporate innovators, and folk bands to share stories as diverse as the communities it serves.

-In its 2019-2020 season, Fifth House Ensemble is creating bold new projects which connect classical music with social service initiatives, achieving change in local communities.
-Rivers Empyrean traces the life cycle of water from its metaphorical descent from the heavens as rain, to its long journey in streams and rivers, at time when the environment is more threatened than ever with pollution and our life-giving waterways at risk.
+This season also features the premiere of Rivers Empyrean, a program tracing the life cycle of water at time when the environment is more threatened than ever with pollution and our life-giving waterways at risk.
 Featuring a new commission by Fresh Inc Festival alumnus Patrick O’Malley driven by ecological data from Friends of the Chicago River, a new commission by Shawn Okpebholo that celebrates water as a precious resource by transforming it into a musical instrument, alongside music inspired by First Peoples, this program asks what it would mean to return to a sacred conception in which humans are a part of nature rather than beings standing outside of its impact.
-During the 2019-2020 season, Fifth House Ensemble will co-create public performances, events, and educational programs with its organizational partners on the project, including Friends of the Chicago River, the American Indian Center, Chicago Wilderness, the Sierra Club, and the Center for Neighborhood Technology, including musical days of service along the Chicago River and a sonically reactive eco-island designed in partnership with partner organization Wild Mile and sound artist Beth Bradfish.
+During the 2019-2020 season, Fifth House Ensemble will co-create public performances, events, and educational programs with its organizational partners on the project, including Friends of the Chicago River, the American Indian Center, Chicago Wilderness, the Sierra Club, and the Center for Neighborhood Technology, including musical days of service and a musically reactive floating eco-park designed in partnership with partner organization Wild Mile and sound artist Beth Bradfish.

 Performances in previous seasons include those at Texas Performing Arts, LiveConnections (Philadelphia, PA), the MAGFest music and gaming festival (National Harbor, MD), WFMT Impromptu (Chicago, IL), Steppenwolf Theater, the Forma Festival (Moscow), National Sawdust (NYC) and the Miller Theatre (NYC).